Werwolf (Wehrmacht headquarters): History

 The Nazis destroyed the site, including mining access to the underground complex, upon abandoning the region.
 The site was examined after the Nazi departure in March 1944 under the orders of Joseph Stalin, but no documentation was found.
 The Soviet Union took steps to permanently seal the underground parts of the complex.

 Today only the swimming pool and concrete fragments remain visible on the site, which is an open recreation area.
-The site can be visited but plans to create a full-fledged museum had not come to fruition as of August 2018.
+The site can be visited and plans to create a full-fledged museum had come to fruition as of May 2026.
 Nearby is a memorial to the thousands of labourers and others buried by the Nazis in gravepits at Stryzhavka.